tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/estimators.md

 You may either use the pre-made Estimators we provide or write your own custom Estimators.
-All Estimators--whether pre-made or custom--are classes based on the `tf.estimator.Estimator` class.
+All Estimators--whether pre-made or custom--are classes based on the @{tf.estimator.Estimator} class.

-Note: TensorFlow also provides an Estimator class at `tf.contrib.learn.Estimator`, which you should not use.</aside>
+Note: TensorFlow also includes a deprecated `Estimator` class at
+@{tf.contrib.learn.Estimator}, which you should not use.

 ## Advantages of Estimators